GeniusesOfSymfony/WebSocketBundle/UPGRADE-4.0.md

 - Made the class constants from `Gos\Bundle\WebSocketBundle\Server\App\Dispatcher\TopicDispatcher` private
 - The compiler passes mapping services tagged with `gos_web_socket.periodic`, `gos_web_socket.rpc`, `gos_web_socket.server`, and `gos_web_socket.topic` have been removed; the container's tagged iterator feature is used instead
 - Deprecated public access to container services, use dependency injection for all services
+- The server registry parameter of the `Gos\Bundle\WebSocketBundle\Command\WebsocketServerCommand` constructor is now required

 ### JavaScript